-In addition to class meetings, the course instructor has arranged for guest lecturers during the semester.
-At least five guest lecturers are planned for the term.
-Some will be arranged in cooperation with the ONAE term 8 project course as matters of common and general interest will be covered.
+In addition to class meetings, the course instructor often arranges for guest lecturers during the semester.
+Some will be arranged in cooperation with other courses as matters of common and general interest will be covered.
 Consideration is given to topics that are relevant to the professional practice of engineers, thus invited guests may speak on topics such as corporate governance, taxation, environmental sustainability, ethics and community, project management, professional affiliations (PEGNL and CSCE for example) and other.
-Attendance at these talks will be considered mandatory and it will be expected that individual diary entries will reflect participation.
+Attendance at these talks will be considered mandatory and it will be expected that individual journal entries will reflect participation.